zowe/docs-site/docs/extend/extend-apiml/onboard-nodejs-enabler.md

 # Onboarding a Node.js based REST API service

-This article is part of a series of onboarding guides, which outline the process of onboarding REST API services to the Zowe API Mediation Layer (API ML).
+This article is part of a series of onboarding articles, which outline the process of onboarding REST API services to the Zowe API Mediation Layer (API ML).
 As a service developer, you can onboard a REST service based on NodeJS with the API ML with the Zowe API Mediation Layer using our Node.js Enabler.

-**Tip:** For more information about onboarding API services with the API ML, see the [Onboarding Overview](onboard-overview.md).
+**Note:** For more information about onboarding API services with the API ML, see the [Onboarding Overview](onboard-overview.md).

 ## Introduction

 The API ML onboarding Node.js enabler is an NPM package which helps to simplify the process of onboarding a REST service written in Node.js with the API ML.

-**Tip:** For more information about how to utilize another API ML enablers, see the documentation in the [Onboarding Overview](onboard-overview.md).
+For more information about how to utilize another API ML enablers, see the documentation in the [Onboarding Overview](onboard-overview.md).

 ## Onboarding your Node.js service with API ML